cometa-rocks/cometa_documentation/REST-API.md

 Changelog:
 * 13.07.2020 RRO documentation and fixing latest changes breaking scheduling

-#  %{color:#584492}Account roles%
+#  Account roles

 ###  <code>GET /backend/api/account_roles/</code>

-Retrieve all available roles for accounts, this is used for Admin --> Accounts and will be empty if the user doesn't have permissions to it.
+Retrieve all available roles for accounts, this is used for Admin --> Accounts and will be empty if the user doesn't have permissions.

 ##### Request Examples